tuanzicui/lumia-group/content/publication/Parallel Acceleration of SAM Algorithm and Performance Analysis/index.md

 ---
-title: 'GPU acceleration of simplex volume algorithm for hyperspectral endmember extraction'
+title: 'Parallel Acceleration of SAM Algorithm and Performance Analysis'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here